-- Driver failed to control speed so that they could stop within available sight distance. - Driver failed to check cross-traffic and wait for it to clear before entering an intersection. - Driver pulled from a side street in front of oncoming traffic. - Driver collided with a person, vehicle, or object while making a turn. - Driver collided with a vehicle making a turn in front of them. - Driver entered intersection against traffic control device. - Emergency vehicle driver entered intersection against traffic control device and did not ensure the intersection was clear.
+- Driver failed to control speed so that they could stop within available sight distance. - Driver failed to check cross-traffic and wait for it to clear before entering intersection. - Driver pulled from Side Street in front of oncoming traffic. - Driver collided with person, vehicle, or object while making a turn. - Driver collided with vehicle making turn in front of them. - Driver entered intersection against traffic control device. - Emergency vehicle driver entered intersection against traffic control device and did not ensure the intersection was clear.